Miscellaneous Western University and London Hospital Policies

 The Department of Family Medicine recognizes the need for residents to both feel safe and to be safe.
 The process for patient care as it relates to resident safety is an important one and is explicitly addressed as part of your orientation to the program and as part of your orientation to your family medical centre or community-based practice.

-During block time in the family medical centres and community-based practices residents will be required to attend patients both during office hours and during the on-call experience.
+During block time in the family medical centres and community-based practices residents will be required to attend to patients both during office hours and during the on-call experience.
 Settings of patient care include:

 - Office